Undergraduate BSc (Hons)

 Employment

-Once you complete the full honours degree, you'll graduate with exciting and rewarding careers opportunities ahead of you.
+Once you complete the full honours computer science degree, you'll graduate with exciting and rewarding career opportunities ahead of you.
 With demonstrable programming skills, supported by a large portfolio of practical work, you'll have a skill set applicable across many industries.

 We’re living in an exciting age, when visionary technologies are quickly becoming the everyday.
-Converging technology is creating amazing opportunities for talented computing professionals.
+Converging technology is creating amazing opportunities for talented computer science professionals.
 The unique skillset you will acquire as a computer science student is in great demand in many different areas.

 Many graduates choose to work as programmers and software developers, but others progress to other IT-based roles including consultancy, system development, or as computer analysts.
 Our computer science alumni have found employment with leading national companies across a range of industries, such as Sainsburys, Cisco, Microsoft, SIS, Autotrader, HMRC, Ferranti and Civica, plus local firms emerging in the fast-growing North West tech community.